onqtam/headjack/src/topics.md

     - developing the prefrontal cortex (plannig, delayed gratification) of the global brain
     - AGI & the alignment problem
     - the third attractor
+    - the global brain
+    - mental evolution
+    - an integrated society - we are all part of something greater
     - overshoot
         https://www.youtube.com/watch?v=LQTuDttP2Yg
     - redefining prestige